gis-ops/docker-valhalla/README.md

 #### Build Valhalla with transit

 Valhalla supports reading raw GTFS feeds to build transit into its graph, see the [docs](https://valhalla.github.io/valhalla/api/turn-by-turn/api-reference/#sample-json-payloads-for-multimodal-requests-with-transit) for more details.

+Put the unzipped GTFS feeds as subfolders in the main gtfs folder, e.g. `gtfs_feeds/berlin/`, otherwise the files will not be found.

 To enable `multimodal` routing, you'll need to map the directory which contains all the GTFS feeds to the container's `/gtfs_feeds` directory, e.g.